-It’s Tyre Safety Month this October and the council’s Road Safety team has arranged two free tyre check events.
+It’s Tyre Safety Month this October and the council’s Road Safety team is providing free advice and resources for Knowsley residents.

-The Road Safety team will also be giving out tyre safety resources, including free tread buddy measures as well as information and advice on car seats, drink / drug driving, safer cycling and more.
+The Road Safety team will be attending Age Friendly events happening at leisure centres across the borough where they will be giving out tyre safety resources, including tread buddy measures as well as information and advice on car seats, drink and drug driving, safer cycling and more.

 Whether you’re driving a car, van, motorbike, or another vehicle, tyre safety is important at any time of the year.
 Find out how you can keep your tyres safe all year round…

-Correct tyre pressure is vital in staying safe on the road.
-Underinflated tyres affect handling and grip and are more likely to dangerously deflate suddenly.
+Correct tyre pressure is vital to stay safe on the road.
+Underinflated tyres affect handling and grip and are more likely to suffer a failure.

-You should make sure your tyres are inflated in line with your vehicle manufacturers’ recommendations and check them while they’re cold.
-Tyres should be checked with a reliable pressure gauge weekly if possible but at least once a month and always before a long journey.
+Tyres should be inflated in line with your vehicle manufacturers’ recommendations and should be checked with a reliable pressure gauge weekly if possible but at least once a month and always before a long journey.

 You can check what the correct pressure should be for your car by entering your car registration on the Tyre Safe website.